Referencing

 Harvard: Some works may be independently published by the author, or an organisational author may also be the publisher.
 Duplicate the author as the publisher.
 If the work isn't published by the author and there is no publisher listed, use s.n. (sine nomine) instead.

 MLA: Use what information is provided as either publisher or other contributor.
-Do no duplicate the author if they are also the publishers.
+Do not duplicate the author if they are also the publishers.
 If there is no publisher, omit the publisher element and move on to the next element of the reference entry.

 What to do if there's no location for the publisher listed